Netflix/titus/docs/docs/build.md

 ./gradlew clean buildDeb -PidlLocal
 ```

+**Note:** the `titus-api-definitions` git repo must be in the same root folder as `titus-control-plane` git repo in order to build the master and gateway components with `-PidlLocal`.
-This will produce product three deb files under build/distributions
+Running all builds will produce 5 debs under the build/distributions folder in each component.